2020s energy crisis: Energy transition

 Aside from inflationary pressures, this energy crisis has also increased the use of coal in energy production worldwide.
 Coal use in Europe increased by 14% in 2021, and was expected to rise another 7% in 2022.
 Soaring natural gas prices have made coal more competitive in many markets, and some nations have resorted to coal as a substitute for potential energy rationing in the 2022–2023 winter.
 With demand for coal increasing in Asia and elsewhere, global coal consumption rose by 1.2% in 2022 to more than 8 billion tonnes for the first time in history; coal-fired power plants have been reopened or had their decommissioning postponed, and coal-production caps have been removed.
 The high prices of fossil fuels due to the 2022 Russian invasion of Ukraine, however, have made renewable-energy sources more attractive, and a February 2023 analysis by The Economist found that the invasion had "fast-tracked the green transition by an astonishing five to ten years".
 In Europe and the US, the green transition is viewed as a danger by 41% of energy-intensive manufacturers, compared to 31% of enterprises in non-energy heavy industries.

 In 2023, approximately 32% of EU enterprises have invested in new, climate friendly business sectors and technology, to stay up to date with the green transition.
 When compared to the United States, more European Union businesses invest in or implement renewable energy and sustainable transportation.

-In 2023, 70% of EU enterprises expect energy prices to rise by more than a quarter, compared to only 30% of US firms.
+Also in 2023, 70% of EU enterprises expect energy prices to rise by more than a quarter, compared to only 30% of US firms.
 In the same year, results from a survey showed that 51% of EU enterprises polled invested in energy efficiency.

-Energy prices continue to be a key issue for companies in the EU, with many citing it as a factor for potential investment cuts.
+Energy prices continued to be a key issue for companies in the EU, with many citing it as a factor for potential investment cuts.
 With the increase in energy prices in the EU (as compared to 30% of US firms experiencing this), it would take over a decade for energy costs to stabilise at low levels.
-European enterprises will need to find strategies to cope.
+European enterprises would need to find strategies to cope.